 3. Comedone Extraction

 Blackheads are medically known as open comedones.
-Your dermatologist may consider extracting the comedones gently using an instrument called a comedone extractor.
+Your dermatology expert may consider extracting the comedones gently using an instrument called a comedone extractor.
 Since this is done at a doctor’s clinic, you can be sure that the instruments are sterilized and free of bacteria.
 Your dermatologist may prescribe topical preparations containing retinoidsi XA class of medications derived from vitamin A that helps reduce the look of discoloration and fine lines. to prevent further appearance of blackheads.

 Prevention is better than cure.
 Taking a few simple beauty and skin care steps can help prevent blackheads on your cheeks.
 Here is a list of tips you can follow.

 Tips For Preventing Blackheads On Your Cheeks